odys-z/antson/README.md

     {port: p-name, data : {method-quest-type-data}}

-It's not simply a map now, it's a structured data.
+It's not simply a map now, it's structured data.
 If this structure getting more complex, user will have to explain the semantics.
 Then (de)serializer will getting complicate.
 The down side of this is your architecture will turn into mess because you can't separate the protocol layer from the application's business handling.